devsecopsgirl/internship-appsecco/docs/linting-tool.md

 ```
 phpcs /var/lib/jenkins/workspace/suitecrm-pipeline
 ```
-Note: The cursor was getting stuck and there was no output so I ran a single PHP file with the above command.
-It generated the output table.
-It was getting stuck due to the issue of memory run out of free memory since PHPCS was not able to scan the whole project directory at once.
-I generated a python script `python3_phpcs.py` to identify all PHP files present in the SuiteCRM project directory and ran PHPCS on the files individually.
+Note: The cursor was getting stuck and there was no output so I ran a single PHP file with the above command and it generated the output table.
+It was getting stuck due to the issue, out of free memory since `phpcs` was not able to scan the whole SuiteCRM application directory at once.
+I used a python script `python3_phpcs.py` from the [report](https://jenkins-report.netlify.app/limitations/#php-code-sniffer) to identify all PHP files present in the SuiteCRM project directory and ran `phpcs` on the files individually.

 ```
 #!/usr/bin/python3